In continuation of the RAD Architecture Series, we are going to focus on Client-side Framework in this post.

-And finally the most important one was selecting a framework that had support and backup of a large community of developers, users and enterprise adoption.
+And finally the most important one was selecting a framework that had support and backup of a large community of developers, users, and enterprise adoption.

 With the above considerations, WaveMaker chose to adopt AngularJS client-side framework.
-AngularJS was created by Google and has a big following among client-side developers and backed by a strong community.
+AngularJS was created by Google and has a big following among client-side developers and is backed by a strong community.
 All applications including web and mobile developed using WaveMaker auto-generate AngularJS code for the client-side user interface.

 With WaveMaker, all the client-side UI widgets are wrapped using AngularJS directives.